 - Check your plugin list regularly and keep only the ones you use.
 Delete any ones you don’t need or are inactive.

-- Ideally, you should keep only the theme that you are actively using.
+- Scan your theme regularly and Ideally, you should keep only the theme that you are actively using.

 - Never use pirated themes and plugins.
 They usually contain malware that will infect your website.